 Large quantities of water in the bilge may be an indication of a leak or that the bilge pump and/or automatic float switch is not functioning properly due to a jam, clog or electrical issue.
-The automatic float switch is wired to the 24-hour side of the battery switch through the "BILGE" breaker on the battery switch panel.
+The automatic float switch is wired to the hot side of the battery switch through the "BILGE" fuse at the battery switch panel.
 When functioning properly, the float switch activates the bilge pump to pump water overboard once water in the bilge reaches a level that submerges the switch.

-If the bilge pump does not come on when the float switch is submerged, attempt to manually turn it on hrough your switch panel.
+If the bilge pump does not come on when the float switch is submerged, attempt to manually turn it on through your switch panel.
 If the bilge pump comes on and evacuates the water, it is clear that the float switch is not functioning properly.
-If the bilge pump does not come on via the switch panel, check the breaker on the battery switch panel to see if a breaker has been tripped.
+If the bilge pump does not come on via the switch panel, check the breaker panel inside the console to see if a breaker has been tripped.
 If the breaker has been tripped, reset it and turn the switch on again, listening for the bilge pump to turn on.